Boston Fire Department: Fire Commissioners

+Ranks

+The Boston Fire Department rank structure is as follows:

 Firehouses and apparatus

 The Boston Fire Department operates two Divisions and is split into ten Districts total.
 Division 1 is responsible for the northern part of Boston and is split into five districts (Districts 1, 3, 4, 6 and 11) while Division 2 commands the southern five districts (Districts 7, 8, 9, 10 and 12).
-Each Division is commanded by a Deputy Chief and each District is commanded by a District Chief, similar to a Battalion chief, who supervises 3-5 or more firehouses and their respective fire companies and units.
-There is also a Safety Chief, a district chief, who serves citywide as the Incident Safety Officer at fires and large-scale incidents.
+Each Division is commanded by a Deputy Chief and each District is commanded by a District Chief, similar to a Battalion chief, who supervises 3–5 or more firehouses and their respective fire companies and units.
+There is also a Safety Chief, who serves citywide as the Incident Safety Officer at fires and large-scale incidents.